japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-SymmetricHashJoinStateManager.md

 get(key: UnsafeRow): Iterator[UnsafeRow]
 ----

-`get` requests the <<keyToNumValues, KeyToNumValuesStore>> for the <<spark-sql-streaming-KeyToNumValuesStore.adoc#get, number of value rows for the given key>>.
+`get` requests the <<keyToNumValues, KeyToNumValuesStore>> for the <<spark-sql-streaming-KeyToNumValuesStore.md#get, number of value rows for the given key>>.

-In the end, `get` requests the <<keyWithIndexToValue, KeyWithIndexToValueStore>> to <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#getAll, retrieve that number of value rows for the given key>> and leaves value rows only.
+In the end, `get` requests the <<keyWithIndexToValue, KeyWithIndexToValueStore>> to <<spark-sql-streaming-KeyWithIndexToValueStore.md#getAll, retrieve that number of value rows for the given key>> and leaves value rows only.

-NOTE: `get` is used when `OneSideHashJoiner` is requested to <<spark-sql-streaming-OneSideHashJoiner.adoc#storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>> and <<spark-sql-streaming-OneSideHashJoiner.adoc#get, retrieving value rows for a key>>.
+NOTE: `get` is used when `OneSideHashJoiner` is requested to <<spark-sql-streaming-OneSideHashJoiner.md#storeAndJoinWithOtherSide, storeAndJoinWithOtherSide>> and <<spark-sql-streaming-OneSideHashJoiner.md#get, retrieving value rows for a key>>.

 === [[commit]] Committing State (Changes) -- `commit` Method